heroiclabs/nakama-docs/docs/unity-client-guide.md

 });
 ```

-In the code above we use `NAuthenticateMessage.Device(id)` but for other authenticate options have a look at the [code examples](authentication.md#register-or-login).
+In the code above we use `NAuthenticateMessage.Device(id)` but for other authentication options have a look at the [code examples](authentication.md#register-or-login).

 A __full example__ class with all code above is [here](#full-example).